brick/money/README.md

   Money::ofMinor($integerAmount, $currencyCode);
   ```

-  This approach works perfectly with all currencies, without having to worry about the scale.
+  This approach works well with all currencies, without having to worry about the scale.
+You only have to worry about not overflowing an integer (which would throw an exception), but this is unlikely to happen unless you're dealing with huge amounts of money.

 - **As a decimal**: for most other cases, storing the amount string as a decimal type is advised: